Matt-J-Christy/python_dev_practice/README.md

 # NFL Fantasy Model & Application

 ## Project Outline
-1. web scrape the data or use API thne write to Google drive
+1. web scrape the data or use API the write to Google drive
 2. write data to SQLite DB and feature engineer
 3. model for player score
     - create 3 different models for passing, rushing and receiving yards